App testing with GitLab

 -

-Use SSH to connect to the VM and change to administrator mode in the console:
+Use SSH to connect to the VM and switch to administrator mode in the console:

 -

 Enter your GitLab server address.
-When you see the prompt:
+When you see this prompt:

-Enter the registration token for the Runner.
-To retrieve it, go to the project page in GitLab, select Settings on the left-hand panel, and click the CI/CD tab.
+Enter the registration token for the runner.
+To get it, go to the project page in GitLab, select Settings in the left-hand panel, and open the CI/CD tab.
 Then click Expand under Runners.
-Under Set up a specific Runner manually, copy the token from step 3 and enter it in the request response:
+Under Set up a specific Runner manually, copy the token from Step 3 and enter it when prompted as follows:

 Please enter the gitlab-ci token for this runner <token>